arayi/gorgeous-crab/README.md

 ## Description

-Make a small Scrabble type game for a single-page web app.

-This game would be made of three words.
-You may style these in any way that you would like on the page.

-The program needs to scramble the three words, then the end user would have to unscramble the three words.

-If they are not successful, then they have to try again.
-They should have unlimited tries.

-Hint: think about arrays, if else statements.
-Code would be HTML/CSS/Javascript_
+Make a single-page web and mobile responsive word game that allows users to log in via social media, choose a difficulty level from easy (4 letters) to hard (any dictionary word), and choose a language.

+Per game session, the user will attempt three words one by one.
+During the game, they will be able to click a button to re-scramble the current word, which will be animated via CSS.
+The user will have unlimited tries to unscramble each word.

+Once the user unscrambles all three words, they will be notified that they have won with a dismissable modal.

+The only libraries used to construct this will be for i18n.

 ## Context